 How to create virtual tours for real estate businesses

-But while virtual tours are proving to be an important sales tool in the current crisis, they aren’t just a passing fad.
-Even before stay-at-home orders and social distancing swept the country, a survey by Zillow found that 79 percent of buyers shop for homes online, and one-third of buyers reported virtual tours were extremely or very important to their home shopping.
+Virtual tours have proven to be more than just a temporary solution; they are now an integral part of the real estate experience.
+Even before remote-friendly approaches gained traction, a Zillow survey revealed that 79 percent of buyers shop for homes online, and one-third reported that virtual tours were extremely or very important to their home-buying journey.

 As online sales take center stage for a new generation of home buyers, so will the need for virtual tours.
 In this article, learn how to create virtual tours for real estate that are just as effective as in-person showings.